 Passive sensors, on the other hand, are more blind but are undetectable.
 Much better if you are trying to hide.
 Passive sensors also generally can vaguely detect the presence of objects at a much greater range than active sensors.
 But active sensors can determine the precise location of an object with much greater precision.

-But on the other hand an active sensor uses tightly focused pings while a passive sensor has to make do with whatever unfocused radiation flux the target emits.
+But on the third hand an active sensor uses tightly focused pings while a passive sensor has to make do with whatever unfocused radiation flux the target emits.

 There is one cute real-world trick.
 If your active radar pulses mimic radio static, enemy radar detectors will filter the pulses out as random noise and fail to see them.
 This will make your active radar invisible.
 Until the enemy catches on to the trick and redesigns their detectors.